grunest/python/README.md

 # python
-This is Just random Python code.
+This is just random Python code.
 Please move along.